2017 Food City 500: Television

 Fox Sports covered their 17th race at the Bristol Motor Speedway.
 Mike Joy, five-time Bristol winner Jeff Gordon and 12-time Bristol winner – and all-time Bristol race winner – Darrell Waltrip had the call in the booth for the race.
 Jamie Little, Chris Neville, Vince Welch and Matt Yocum handled the pit road duties for the television side.

 Radio

-PRN had the radio call for the race which was also be simulcasted on Sirius XM NASCAR Radio.
+PRN had the radio call for the race which was also simulcasted on Sirius XM NASCAR Radio.
 Doug Rice, Mark Garrow and Wendy Venturini called the race in the booth when the field was racing down the frontstretch.
 Rob Albright called the race from atop the turn 3 suites when the field raced down the backstretch.
-Brad Gillie, Brett Mcmillan, Jim Noble, and Steve Richards covered the action on pit lane.
+Brad Gillie, Brett McMillan, Jim Noble, and Steve Richards covered the action on pit lane.